rax-maas/blueflood/README.md

 ## RollupService
 * __Active__: indicates that rollups can be scheduled.
-There is a poll method that always looks for opportunities to schedule rollups, but non will be scheduled unless this flag is set.
+There is a poll method that always looks for opportunities to schedule rollups, but none will be scheduled unless this flag is set.
 After setting to __false__ it may take some time for pending rollups to drain.
 * __InFlightRollupCount__: the number of rollups being executed right now.